-Fair Work alleges Boske deliberately engaged the drivers as independent contractors for various periods between March 2016 and August 2018.
+Fair Work alleges Boske deliberately engaged the drivers as independent contractors, instead of employees, between March 2016 and August 2018.

 The workers drove vans owned by the company, wore company uniforms and had to work at days and times set by the company.

-Fair Work inspectors commenced an investigation into the company as a result of receiving complaints from the workers.
+Fair Work inspectors commenced an investigation as a result of receiving complaints from the workers.

 What is an employment relationship?

 Industrial advocate Miles Heffernan says companies engage in sham-contracting so they don’t have to pay proper wages and entitlements.

 “If a company is paying a worker as an independent contractor, then they don’t have to pay things like holiday pay and sick pay and superannuation, so it can save them a lot of money,” he said.